Global analysis of $\mu \to e$ interactions in the SMEFT: Introduction

 Searches for $e \leftrightarrow \mu$ transitions provide for some of the strongest constraints on beyond the Standard Model (BSM) physics.
 The very strong bounds on the $\mu \rightarrow e \gamma$ and $\mu \rightarrow e e e$ branching ratios, and on $\mu \rightarrow e$ conversion in nuclei can naively be translated into BSM scales of hundreds of TeV, far from the reach of present and future colliders.
 Experiments such as Mu2e at Fermilab \cite{Mu2e:2014fns,Bernstein:2019fyh} and COMET at JPARC \cite{Kuno:2013mha,COMET:2018auw} will further improve the constraints on the $\mu \rightarrow e$ branching ratio by four orders of magnitude, apparently putting the direct observation of new particles with CLFV couplings even more out of reach.
 On the other hand, the number of highly-sensitive low-energy observables is very limited.
 It is thus important to assess which directions in the CLFV parameters space remain unconstrained, and which experiments are in the best position or would be required to close them.
 The goal of this paper is to address this question by presenting a global picture of $e \leftrightarrow \mu$ CLFV interactions, in the framework of the Standard Model Effective Field Theory (SMEFT) \cite{Buchmuller:1985jz,Grzadkowski:2010es}, which allows us to parameterize CLFV interactions with minimal model dependence and to study the correlations between low-energy and present and future collider experiments.
+Our work builds on the large body of studies of $e\leftrightarrow \mu$ transitions in EFT frameworks, at both high and low energy \cite{Raidal:1997hq,Kuno:1999jp,Kitano:2002mt, Cirigliano:2009bz,Crivellin:2013hpa,Crivellin:2014cta,Crivellin:2017rmk, Cirigliano:2017azj,Calibbi:2017uvl,Angelescu:2020uug, Calibbi:2021pyh,Calibbi:2022ddo, Davidson:2022jai,Davidson:2022nnl,Ardu:2021koz,Ardu:2022pzk,Cirigliano:2022ekw, Rule:2021oxe,Ardu:2024bua,Hoferichter:2022mna, Haxton:2022piv,Haxton:2024lyc,Coloma:2024ict, Plakias:2023esq,Becirevic:2024vwy,Redigolo:2024ztw}, which we extend to carry out a detailed analysis of the sensitivity of the upcoming Electron Ion Collider (EIC) to $e \rightarrow \mu$ transitions.